Measurelab/measurelab_interactiveGA4Schema_Blog/README.md

 ### **Step 6**
 Next step was to call the package referencing the data frame.
-This has been developed on from earlier iterations to add a custom fill, height, width and ensure the tree starts in a collabsed state.
+This has been developed on from earlier iterations to add a custom fill, height, width and ensure the tree starts in a collapsed state.
 Other fields can also be declared as part of this with more details [here](https://cran.r-project.org/web/packages/collapsibleTree/collapsibleTree.pdf)

 ```R
 collapsibleTreeNetwork(ga4_, attribute = "variableType", collapsed = TRUE, zoomable = FALSE, fill = "#66E251", height = 700, width = 1200)